 Undergraduate students in the special education major may utilize dual-level courses as part of a bachelor's plus master's plan.
 With the approval of the undergraduate dean of education, the student's advisor, the course instructor, and the director of graduate studies, undergraduate students with a GPA of 3.0 or higher may take up to nine graduate credits that apply to both degrees.

 Qualifying undergraduates may take these courses at the graduate level.

-SPE2102 / SPE5202 Diagnosis and Assessment of Students with Special Needs •
+- SPE2102 / SPE5202 Diagnosis and Assessment of Students with Special Needs - SPE3101 / SPE5209 Learning Disabilities and Emotional/Behavioral Disorders - SPE3103 / SPE5203 Transition Planning & Collaboration in Special Education •